 I'm afraid not.
 We're a small business with no retail premises.
 Therefore orders and enquiries need to be made through this site or via email.

-Some of the product pages do show example prices, although these should only be used as a guide due to the number of variables such as:
+Some of the product pages do show example prices, although these should only be used as a guide due to the number of variables including:

 As delivery charges depend on the weight and dimensions of the printed and packaged order, while we can usually give an estimate on the cost, this may be slightly higher or lower than the price you pay.

 We thought this was better than charging a flat higher price to everyone, regardless of the order.

 We're a small business and currently below the threshold for V.A.T registration.
 As such, we don't charge VAT on any products or provide VAT invoices.

 Unless you wish to pay to have foiling plates manufactured of the design, we're afraid not, due to the costs involved.